 There is nothing like adding some three-dimension into your home environment.
 Sculptures are as tactile as they are visual.
 You can go for stone, ceramics, or metals such as bronze.
 To be classed as a sculpture it just has to have height, width, and depth.

 Many consider French sculptor Auguste Rodin (1840-1917) as the father of modern sculpture.
 He received traditional schooling and would take a craftsman approach to his art.
 He had a unique ability when it came to modeling clay.
 There is some controversy surrounding him, not that art is not controversial anyway, in that he was suspected of cheating by casting a live model for his sculpture The Age of Bronze.
 That was because it was so realistic.
 Nevertheless, it is Rodin from which many modern sculptors gain their inspiration, and it is the work of these modern artists that you can find in shops and stores to brighten up your home and prove to be a talking point.

 How Can Art Help Us?

 Art can help us in many different ways beyond being something pleasing to look at that forms a part of our décor.
-It can evoke a feeling or memory.
-A seascape might, for instance, remind us of a beach holiday.
+A handmade piece of art, such as t-shirt blankets, can evoke a feeling or memory.
+A seascape, for instance, might remind us of a beach holiday.
 So, this will create a feeling of happiness as we think about it.
 This can mean that a piece of art is capable of turning a bad or sad day into one that is happier.
 Art can be a comforter in that way.
 It can help us remember things and so inspire us to do more with our life to create new memories.